gazellekit/gazelle/README.md

 ## Sponsors

-I work in this project entirely in my spare time, because I believe there is a better solution than the status quo.
-Nevertheless, server costs and administration fees are real!
-I welcome any financial contributions that can
+I work in this project entirely in my spare time, because I believe in a more _open_ AEC industry.
+Nevertheless, server costs and admin fees are real!
+I welcome all financial contributions that can help to keep the vision alive.
+Please check out my **GitHub Sponsors** link if you'd like to donate.

-1. Help to keep the vision alive, 3.
-Support our open-source server costs Please check out our GitHub Sponsors link if you wish to donate.
+Thank You.